| The sea is ripped green paper

 does not sit entirely flat at its torn edges.

-to the lower headland and its twin face on the sea
+The sun has crept from that fin-shaped dip to the lower headland and its twin face on the sea

 has shifted with it.
 Everything has its place.